remkop/picocli/README.md

 * Picocli is listed on [StackShare](https://stackshare.io/picocli).
 Please add it to your stack and add/upvote reasons why you like picocli!
 * Picocli is used in Pinterest [ktlint](https://ktlint.github.io/).
 * Picocli is used in Spring IO [nohttp-cli](https://github.com/spring-io/nohttp/tree/master/nohttp-cli).
+* The [MinecraftPicocli](https://github.com/Rubydesic/MinecraftPicocli) library allows the use of picocli in [Minecraft Forge](https://files.minecraftforge.net/).

 <img src="https://picocli.info/images/downloads-201909.png">